zen-fs/core/CONTRIBUTING.md

 These files probably aren't needed on their own, and could be generated at test runtime, though they work fine at the time of writing.
 I think the time spent making those changes could be better spent on actual features.
 `common.ts` also exports an `fs` module used by all the tests.

-### BrowserFS Fork

-ZenFS is a fork of [BrowserFS](https://github.com/jvilk/BrowserFS).
-If you are using ZenFS in a research paper, you may want to [cite BrowserFS](https://github.com/jvilk/BrowserFS#citing).